 Place your pheasant breasts on the pre-soaked cooking plank and grind the black pepper over to suit your taste (you don't need salt because this will come from the bacon).

 Next sprinkle on a few basil leaves and then cover each breast with a rasher of bacon remembering to tuck in the bacon like if you were making a bed.

-I like to serve this as finger food sliced thickly to expose the colorful cross section, it makes for a tasty Halloween snack.
+You can also serve this plank cooked pheasant breast as finger food sliced thickly to expose the colourful cross section, it makes for a tasty Halloween snack.